 , Yamuna River

-and Saraswati River.
-However, the Indian geography comprise of several other rivers too, for instance, Brahmaputra River
+.
+However, the Indian geography comprises of several other rivers too, for instance, Brahmaputra River

 , Krishna River

 , Narmada River

 Origin of Indian Rivers

 As far as the origin of Indian rivers is concerned, there are primarily three watersheds: Himalayas

 , Satpura Mountain Range